arwindersingh/Team44Repo/README.md

     python manage.py startapp tweet

-After initialize the models, we create template for each pages and embeded the googel charts and maps inside the HTML file.
+Generally speaking, after initialize the models, we create template for each page and embeded the googel charts and maps inside the HTML file.
-And set corresponding route for each page.
+And define functions and set corresponding route for each page.